Kanneff Tower at York University

-Graduate student at both the MA and PhD level are invited to submit proposals for presentations that examine the question of Canada on the Edge.
-The goal of this two-day conference is to provide an opportunity for graduate students to experience a professional style conference in a supportive environment.
-We thus encourage students from a wide variety of disciplines and from across institutions to interpret this question broadly.
+Graduate student at both the MA and PhD level are invited to submit proposals for participation in the annual graduate conference.
+Typically held at the end of April, the goal of this two-day conference is to provide an opportunity for graduate students to experience a professional style conference in a supportive environment.
+We thus encourage students from a wide variety of disciplines and from across institutions to interpret the topic of the conference broadly.
 Potential topics may include, but are certainly not limited to, the legacies, experiences, or expressions of Canadians whose social locations vary on the basis of gender, sexuality, race, Indigeneity, ability, socioeconomic status, region, migration, status and difference.
-Papers on topics that explore the theme of Canada on the edge will also be considered (ex. as global leader in areas of climate change, foreign policy, international relations, development studies, literature, culture and communication studies and more!).
+Papers on topics that explore the theme of Canada on the international stange will also be considered (ex. as global leader in areas of climate change, foreign policy, international relations, development studies, literature, culture and communication studies and more!).

 Reimbursement of some travel costs will be made available for students attending the entire conference from outside the Greater Toronto Area.